Skip to main content

 • Untaped joins (when required by SOP): liquid pathways and seam exposure can defeat the intended barrier system.

-• Forearm contact with carts/doors: sleeves pick up contaminants and redeposit them at benches and pass-through staging.
+• Forearm contact with carts/doors: sleeves pick up contaminants and redeposit them at benches and staging.

 • Improper doffing: pulling sleeves off "outside-in" spreads contamination to hands and gown surfaces.